Ultimate Cheddar Cauliflower and Roasted Garlic Soup Ready in 30 Minutes

 4. Pour in vegetable broth and bring to a simmer.
 Cook for 10 minutes, then blend until smooth using an immersion blender.

 5. Stir in heavy cream, cheddar cheese, and smoked paprika.
-Cook on low heat until cheese is melted and soup is creamy.
+Simmer for 5 more minutes until cheese is fully melted.
 Adjust seasoning to taste.

 Notes